JuliaRobotics/RigidBodyDynamics.jl/examples/README.md

 This directory contains various RigidBodyDynamics.jl usage examples.
 The `.jl` files in each subdirectory are meant to be processed using [Literate.jl](https://github.com/fredrikekre/Literate.jl).
 During the documentation build process, the `.jl` files are converted to markdown files that end up in the package documentation.
-Jupyter notebooks are also generated, and can be viewed online on [`nbviewer.jupyter.org`](https://nbviewer.jupyter.org/) and ran using [`Binder`](https://mybinder.org/); links are available from the generated documentation page.

-You can also run the notebooks locally by performing the following steps:
+You can also generate Jupyter notebooks and run them locally by performing the following steps:

 1. [install RigidBodyDynamics.jl](http://www.juliarobotics.org/RigidBodyDynamics.jl/stable/#Installation-1)
 2. [install IJulia](https://github.com/JuliaLang/IJulia.jl) (`add` it to the default project)